 Some versions say it was Say-noth-ka who formed Shannon Falls by slithering and twisting his powerful body up the mountainside on repeated expeditions, Say-noth-ka gradually wore down a spillway for those cascading waters.

-Shannon Falls Provincial Park covers an area of 210 acres and the falls are composed of a series of cliffs, rising 335 metres above Highways 99.
-From the road-side viewpoint, you can see the first and second cliffs but the real beauty of this giant horsetail waterfall is best appreciated from the air.
+Shannon Falls Provincial Park covers an area of 210 acres and the falls are composed of a series of cliffs, rising 335 metres above Highway 99.
+From the road-side viewpoint, you can see the first and second cliffs but the real beauty of this giant horsetail waterfall is best appreciated from the air above Skypilot Mountain.

 Resources for this post: